pinpoint-apm/pinpoint/doc/installation.md

 |-- pinpoint-bootstrap-$VERSION.jar
 |-- pinpoint.config
 ```
+The path to this directory should look like *$PINPOINT_PATH/agent/target/pinpoint-agent* if you built it manually.

 You may move/extract the contents of **pinpoint-agent** directory to any location of your choice.
 The guide will refer to the full path of this directory as `$AGENT_PATH`.